Alexanderdivv/ReactNative-myLib/README.md

 ## 📄 License

+## My error lists

+1. react-native-reanimated configuring:
+   solved by: downgrade from v3.0.0 to 2.17.0
+2. reset cache
+   npx react-native start --reset-cache npx react-native run-android
+3. port will be reset if the cmd/metro closed, and run again using react-native run-android

 React Native is MIT licensed, as found in the [LICENSE][l] file.

 React Native documentation is Creative Commons licensed, as found in the [LICENSE-docs][ld] file.